MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 - Create a new project using Power Automate Desktop Actions - Visual Studio templates (preview).
 - Build your project.
 - Sign the generated .dll with a trusted certificate.
-- Package the generated .dll along with all its dependencies in a .cab file.
+- Pack the generated .dll along with all its dependencies in a .cab file.
 - Sign the .cab file

 > [!NOTE]